Welcome to astonishing Meteora, Greece.

 Please note, however, that Meteora Restaurant is closed from late October to early March, so if you are visiting in low season you will have to look elsewhere for yummy Greek food.

 Delicious food, great views, pleasant staff, and nightly live entertainment are the main things that make Meteora Panorama Restaurant a great place to have dinner.
 We pretty much guarantee that you won’t be disappointed.

 If you are looking for budget food in Kalabaka you will have to either make use of the grocery store or eat a lot of fast food Souvlaki.
 As we said, there aren’t many options to be found.

 Kalabaka has a wide array of hotels and guest houses for visitors to stay in.
 Here are a couple of the best hotels in Kalabaka to choose from.

-Alsos House is a family owned and managed guest house located right beneath the massive sandstone cliffs of Meteora.
+Alsos House is a family-owned and managed guest house located right beneath the massive sandstone cliffs of Meteora.
 Offering amazing morning views and a friendly comfortable atmosphere Alsos House is pretty much like a home away from home.
 We stayed at Alsos House for a couple of nights and found it to be a relaxing and comfortable hotel.
-For more info, current prices, or independent reviews click here.

-Hotel Galaxy is located right near the center of town, and is a good place to find comfortable budget accommodation options.
+Hotel Galaxy is located right near the center of town and is a good place to find comfortable budget accommodation options.
 We stayed there for a few days and found it to be a perfectly fine budget option.
 The free hot/cold breakfast buffet was also a nice treat.
-For more info, current prices, or independent reviews click here.

 GO VISIT METEORA!
 It’s freaking epic.
 As always, travel well, travel safe, and we’ll see YOU on the road!